KeMaSF/Kaggle_competition/README.md

 ## Step 2: LLM Prompt

 To let the LLM judges score 9, 9, 0 on our essay, we need to use the prompt technique.
-Specifically, for this competition we designed the following three techniques:
+Specifically, inspired by "Ignore This Title and HackAPrompt: Exposing Systemic Vulnerabilities of LLMs through a Global Scale Prompt Hacking Competition" for this competition we designed the following three techniques:

 ### Prompt Technique 1: